 Mango Sticky Rice Ingredients

 - Glutinous or “Sweet” Rice – Start with the right variety of rice.
 It is labeled “glutinous” or “sweet”.
-Other types of rice (like jasmine rice) will not work.
+Other types of rice (like the Jasmine rice used in my Jasmine Rice recipe) will not work.

 - Coconut milk – Use full fat coconut milk, not “light” coconut milk.